 You can also sign up to our news and newsletter to receive notifications.

-Given the success of the past training activities, we will hold two training sessions this Autumn to provide information and advice on how to make the most of HEInnovate.
+We are happy to announce that we will hold a two-day long physical training session in May 2024 to provide information and advice on how to make the most of HEInnovate.
 The training is run in cooperation with the European Commission.
-The sessions are aimed at participants who are interested in...
+The training session is aimed at participants who are interested...